Hybrid Goldstone Modes from the Double Copy Bootstrap: BCJ Representations

-Not all BCJ factors will contribute to the amplitude; some solutions $N$ will give a vanishing contribution to \eqref{double copy amplitude}, independent of the choice for $\tilde N$.
-Interestingly, these gauge solutions can also be characterised by representation theory: all BCJ factors that can be written as the product of Mandelstam variables with a specific $S_n$ irrep drop out of the amplitude.
-The first example surfaces at 4pt and reads
+Not all scalar numerators will contribute to the amplitude; some solutions $N$ will give a vanishing contribution to \eqref{double copy amplitude}, independent of the choice for $\tilde N$.
+Interestingly, these gauge solutions can also be characterised by representation theory: all scalar numerators that can be written as the product of Mandelstam variables with a specific $S_n$ irrep drop out of the amplitude.
+The first example surfaces at 4-point and reads

 where the convention $s_{i\dots j}=(p_i+\cdots + p_j)^2$ is adopted, and $G$ is a fully anti-symmetric tensor and hence lives in the $[1,1,1,1]$.
-We have listed the analogous irrep requirements at higher multiplicies in table \ref{table:BCJ gauge}.
+We have listed the analogous irrep requirements at higher multiplicities in table \ref{table:BCJ gauge}.
+For further details, see \footnote{Further details on the construction and counting of BCJ-compatible gauge numerators and a discussion of gauged NLSMs can be found in the Supplementary Material \ref{sec:appendix}, which includes \cite{Carrasco:2022sck,Johansson:2017srf,Johansson:2018ues,Cachazo:2013iea,Cachazo:2014nsa,Cachazo:2016njl,He:2018pol}.}.